DataWookie/exegetic-new-site/content/internal/procedure-project-management.md

 - The person working on the card must then take ownership of the task and manage the progress of the card from one state to the next on the Asana board.
 - When requesting a *peer review* of the piece of work, create a sub-task and assign to the relevant person.
 - When requesting a *final review* of the work, create a sub-task and assign to the relevant person and create a merge request for the feature branch into `develop` on Gitlab.
+- When you have requested a review from someone, and they are busy reviewing, and possibly making edits to the code, **do not** work on the branch and edit the code yourself in parallel.
+Wait for final feedback and for the reviewer to tell you they have finished and the task is either ready for deployment or needs further revisions based on feedback.

 ### Task details

 Where necessary, include the following information on the Asana card for a task that supports the overall project:

 - A brief description of the context or background motivating for why this work is needed.
-This is especially relevant if the Lead is giving tasks to Juniors and the context needs to be explicitly documented so that everyone has the information.
+This is especially relevant if the Lead is giving tasks to Juniors and the context needs to be explicitly documented so that everyone has the necessary information.
 - The requirements of what is needed for the piece of work.
 - Links to any background documents or mockups.
 - The name of the git branch where the work has been implemented.
+- A due date.

 ## Time management